 His name is Kyle Jennermann from Canada, but he now has his Filipino name, “Kulas.”
 It seems like the only foreign blogger I know who wanted to become Filipino, impressive!!
 If you’ll ask him why, here’s his answer:

-“I had never experienced before what I got to experience in the Philippines.
-I have never met such kind, giving, friendly, hard-working, outgoing, proud and happy people.
-I have never experienced a culture like the Philippines; a culture that every single day inspires me, and that I look up to.
+“I had never experienced what I got to experience in the Philippines.
+I have never met such kind, giving, friendly, hard-working, outgoing, proud, and happy people.
+Philippine culture inspires me every single day.
 It is a place where the natural environment is unbelievably beautiful.
-The waterfalls, beaches, mountains, rivers….
+The waterfalls, beaches, mountains, rivers.
 I could go on and on about it.
 But what inspires me about the Philippines is the PEOPLE.
 If you are Filipino and you are reading this.
-Thank You.
 Thank you for being Filipino.
 Thank you for being part of a culture where a family isn’t the only family, but friends and even strangers are families.
 Where smiling is genuine, giving is natural and sharing is a part of everyday life.
 A culture that goes through a lot of really tough times and suffering, but still shares a great big SMILE. “

 3. Sabrina of Just One Way Ticket

-Sabrina, a world class travel blogger from Berlin, has been traveling the world since 2008 and has spent a total of 8 months on fours different trips to the Philippines.
+Sabrina, a world-class travel blogger from Berlin, has been traveling the world since 2008 and has spent a total of 8 months on four different trips to the Philippines.

 ‘In my experience, from all the Asians I have met, Filipinos are the kindest and friendly people…always seem happy and smiling, and they love to sing and to dance whenever there is an occasion to celebrate!’
 Find out why in her article – 10 Reasons why you should travel to the Philippines.